-TRU PACE serves seniors from all walks of life.
-Our program can enroll individuals who meet the following eligibility requirements:
+TRU PACE serves older adult from all walks of life.
+Our program enrolls individuals who meet the following eligibility requirements:

 - At least 55 years old